en

 The difference between milling saws and circular knives

-Milling saws and circular knives are two essential tools for cutting materials, but they differ in their applications and technical characteristics.
+Milling saws and circular knives are two essential tools for cutting materials, but they differ in their applications and technical features.

 Saw-cutters, often used for metal cutting, are characterized by a tooth system that ensures a clean, burr-free cut.
 The number of teeth, tooth shape and angles vary according to the application.
 They are mainly used for cutting structural steels, case-hardened steels, tool steels, free-cutting steels, stainless steels, case-hardened steels, as well as plastics and PVC.
 They are commonly used for milling and grooving operations.